erinata/BuildParts/README.md

     Puts("World")
     Puts("Everyone")

-If you select nothing and press "ctrl+b", Sublime Text will build the whole file and the build output console will show:
+If you select nothing and press "ctrl+b", the package will involve the default behaviour in Sublime Text and build the whole file.
+The build output console will show:

     Hello
     World
     Everyone

-Suppose you select the first 2 lines, and press "ctrl+b", Sublime Text will only build the current selected parts and the build output console will show:
+Suppose you select the first 2 lines, and press "ctrl+b", the package will only build the currently selected parts (which is first 2 lines in this case).
+The build output console will show:

     Hello
     World

-As BuildPart utilizes the build system in Sublime Text, it supports any language the Sublime Text can build.
-It also work with custom build systems that are install via packages.
+As BuildParts utilizes the build system in Sublime Text, it supports any language that Sublime Text can build.
+It also work with custom build systems that are installed via packages.

 ## Limitation

-Currently this plugin can only use the build system automatically chosen by Sublime Text.
-Therefore it will use the `Ruby` build system when the file extension is `.rb`.
-And this means you cannot choose to build parts of code using `Python` build system if those code are in a `.rb` file.
+Currently this package can only use the build system automatically chosen by Sublime Text.
+Therefore it will always use the `Ruby` build system when the file extension is `.rb`.
+This means you cannot choose to build parts of your code using `Python` build system if those code are part of a `.rb` file.

 ## Operating Systems